 - I used ready-bought and ready-rolled puff pastry, which you can find in the refrigerator section of the supermarket.

 - You could make it with homemade puff pastry as well, it would probably be even better, but I still haven't got to making my own puff pastry.
-Buying it is just so easy and it tastes so good...
+Buying it is just so easy, and it tastes so good...

 - The quantities I used are not so important.
 Make as much as you want.
-Buy as much puff pastry as you need, open a jar of jam and keep going until you think you have enough.
+Buy as much puff pastry as you need, open a jar of jam, and keep going until you think you have enough.

-I made the Easy Rose Jam Filled Puff Pastry Croissants with rose petal jam, because this is the way my Polish friend's family makes it and because I absolutely love rose jam, it has an amazing flavor that I cannot find in any other sort of jam.
+- I made these jam croissants with rose petal jam because this is the way my Polish friend's family makes it and because I absolutely love rose jam; it has an amazing flavor that I cannot find in any other sort of jam.

-- The only thing I would have to say in this matter is that maybe you should go for a stiffer kind of jam, a runnier jam will create a bit of a mess as it will ooze out of the croissants during the baking process.
+- The only thing I would have to say in this matter is that maybe you should go for a stiffer kind of jam; a runnier jam will create a bit of a mess as it will ooze out of the croissants during the baking process.

-The baking time depends on the kind of puff pastry you use, just check the packet's instructions.
+- The baking time depends on the kind of puff pastry you use; just check the packet's instructions.

-Other puff pastry recipes:
+Other puff pastry recipes